Jiaqi-Bi-Not-PhD/Correlated-Frailty-Model-with-Missing-Continuous-Covariate-in-Family-Based-Study-V2.2/README.md

 # Continuous-covariate correlated-frailty simulations

-This repository contains the R code needed to reproduce the synthetic continuous-covariate simulation study in *Correlated Frailty Model with Missing Continuous Covariate in Family-Based Study*.
+This repository contains the R code needed to reproduce the synthetic continuous covariate simulation study in *Correlated Frailty Model with Missing Continuous Covariate in Family-Based Study*.

 The publication scope is limited to the case in which the continuous polygenic risk score (PRS) is missing.
-It includes the corresponding full-data benchmark, continuous-case complete-case analysis (CCA), continuous-case MI-SMCFCS, C-O-PDMI, and C-R-PDMI.
+It includes the corresponding full data benchmark, continuous case complete case analysis (CCA), continuous-case MI-SMCFCS, C-O-PDMI, and C-R-PDMI.

 Reviewers generate all results locally with the R scripts described below.